In this article:

 In this example, Heavy FR4 is the field we are filtering on, LIKE is the operator, and %TLVTV% is the value.

-To search for sequences that meet the condition of not having a stop codon (*) in the heavy CDR3 sequence, use an SQL filter query in the form:
+To search for sequences that meet the condition of not having a stop codon (*) in the Heavy CDR3 sequence, use an SQL filter query in the form:

 ['Heavy CDR3'] NOT LIKE '%\\*%'